vpavlenko/study-music/research/tokenizer.md

 A swing eights strumming will look like this: `n_0 n_1 n_2 t_0.00 ts_0.67 ts_0.33 ts_0.67 ts_0.33 ...`.

+### Drums

+Drums are unlike notes.
+Kick, snare and hi-hats have somewhat independent patterns that can be stacked on top of each other.
+On the other hand, all three hi-hat events are maybe connected.

+For now we can encode them as `drum_35 t_0.00 ts_2.00 drum_42 t_1.00 ts_3.00 ...`.

 ## Second pass: IR -> IR with repetitions tokenized